getsentry/sentry-ruby/README.md

 ### Raven only runs when SENTRY_DSN is set

-Raven will send capture and send exceptions to the Sentry server whenever its DSN is set.
+Raven will capture and send exceptions to the Sentry server whenever its DSN is set.
 This makes environment-based configuration easy - if you don't want to send errors in a certain environment, just don't set the DSN in that environment!

 ```bash
 # Set your SENTRY_DSN environment variable.